The Customer’s attention is drawn in particular to the provisions of clause 12, which limit the Company’s liability to the Customer.

 2.5 If there is a conflict between any of the terms contained in the Quotation and these Conditions the terms in the Quotation shall prevail.

 3 – PRICE

 3.1 The price of the Goods shall be the price set out in the Quotation.

 3.2 The Company reserves the right by giving notice to the Customer at any time before delivery, to increase the price of the Goods to reflect any increase in the costs to the Company which is due to:

 a. any factor beyond the control of the Company including but not limited to increases in the cost of raw materials;

-b. any request by the Customer to change the delivery date(s), quantities or types of Goods ordered, or the Specification; or
+b. any request by the Customer which the Company accepts to change the delivery date(s), quantities or types of Goods ordered, or their Specification; or

 c. any delay caused by any instructions of the Customer or failure of the Customer to give the Company adequate or accurate information or instructions.